ksinha49/ai-services-lambda/README.md

 #### vector-db
 Provides Lambda functions for creating collections, inserting, updating and searching embeddings stored in Milvus.
+Similarity search is implemented in `vector-search-lambda` for pure vector queries and `hybrid-search-lambda` for vector search with optional keyword filtering.
+The stack exports the ARNs `VectorSearchFunctionArn` and `HybridSearchFunctionArn` for these functions.

 #### rag-retrieval
 Queries the vector database for relevant context and forwards results to summarization, content extraction or entity extraction endpoints.
+The retrieval Lambdas invoke whichever search function name is stored in the `VECTOR_SEARCH_FUNCTION` environment variable.
+Pointing this variable to the `HybridSearchFunctionArn` exported by the `vector-db` stack toggles the service from pure vector search to hybrid search.

 #### summarization
 Step Function workflow that copies a file to the IDP bucket, waits for text